Province of Udine

-The province of Udine (provincia di Udine; provincie di Udin; Videmska pokrajina; Vydänskä provinčjä; Provinz Weiden) was a province in the autonomous Friuli-Venezia Giulia region of Italy, bordering Austria and Slovenia, with the capital in the city of Udine.
+The Province of Udine (provincia di Udine; provincie di Udin; Videmska pokrajina; Vydänskä provinčjä; Provinz Weiden) was a province in the autonomous region of Friuli-Venezia Giulia in Italy, bordering Austria and Slovenia, with the capital in the city of Udine.
 Abolished on 30 September 2017, it was reestablished in 2019 as the Regional Decentralization Entity of Udine (ente di decentramento regionale di Udine; ent di decentrament regjonâl di Udin; enota deželne decentralizacije Videm), and was reactivated on 1 July 2020.

-It has a population of 530,849 inhabitants over an area of 4907.24 km2.
+The former province has a population of 515,825 over an area of 4969.30 km2 across its 134 municipalities.

 History

 Not much information is known about Udine prior to its ownership by the episcopal see the Patriarchate of Aquileia in 983.
 The Patriarchate of Aquileia did not reside in Udine until after the 13th century, when they began by living in the castle of Udine, followed by its archiepiscopal palace.
 In 1350, Austria intervened in the region and caused a number of factional problems for residents.
 It was annexed by Venice in 1420 and control over Udine was granted to Tristano Savorgnan, the leader of a family in the city.
 His family had mostly been executed for opposing the Austrians and were allied with Venice.

 Under the rule of Venice and the family of Savorgnan, Udine fell into decline due to neglect, although it continued to be ruled by Venice until the French forces of Napoleon conquered the region.
 Following this, Austria gained control over Udine in 1814 but this was not received well by residents; they announced independence from Austria in 1848 that resulted in the Austrians bombarding the city with its artillery.
 The unification of Italy in 1866 prevented any further Austrian rule.
 In World War I, Udine was the main base for the forces of Italy until Austria occupied the city in October 1917; it was liberated by Italy in November 1918.